 WAM broadens students’ understanding of written discourse as it is produced, represented, and read across a variety of media.
 Students learn how writing and composition changes through digital productions that may also rely on sound, still and moving images, animation, and other media to create meaning.
 Through their own hands-on multimedia productions, they also learn how theoretical perspectives lead to the rethinking of conventional rhetorical concepts such as authorship, audience, process, revision, and design when applied to digital contexts.
 The WAM curriculum design has been inspired by a wealth of examples of new media compositions in writing studies, from the assignments provided in Anne Wysocki, Johndan Johnson-Eilola, Cynthia Selfe, and Geoffrey Sirc’s collection, Writing New Media (2004), Jody Shipka’s (2005) museum assignments, and Heidi McKee’s sound-based webtexts (2006), to the ideas and examples presented the journal Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
 We've also been influenced by colleagues here at the University of Illinois, particularly Joseph Squier and Maria Lovett through their work in the development of Art 250: Writing with Video.

 Read more about the class in the Illinois Informatics Institute article: "Writing Across Media: Informatics class surges in popularity."

->

-> WAM image designed by Mark Barnes, website maintained by Amber Buck.
+WAM image designed by Mark Barnes, website maintained by Center for Writing Studies.